confucianfighter/mamba-2.8b-hf-breakdown/README.md

 *note, I'm not sure if dA or dB play more of a role in selective state.
 I'm guessing it's dB and that dA is a combination of a fixed learned matrix 'A' combined with an input dependent 'dt'.

+### My own thoughts:

+This model is efficient and compressive.

+This model could use improvement in capturing long range repeat patterns.

+A typical transformer uses rotational positional encoding.
+It then takes the dot product across each key entry in the entire context and activates with softmax and sums the values accordingly.
+Inso doing it can capture repeat patterns, albeit innefficiently.

+The convolution over compressed context is doing something very similar, but along the columns and at a depth of 4.
+It's essentially the same operation though.
+It's very efficient but I'm not so sure it can capture repeat patterns at a depth of 4 even with the compression.

+Why not add subtle rope oscilations and increase conv depth to 16 or more?

 ```json
 {
   "architectures": [